syedhamdan45/network-analysis/README.md

 2. Betweenness Centrality
 3. Page Rank

 The network connectivity patterns are also explored using cliques.
-A clique in an undirected graph is a subset of the nodes, such that every two dierent nodes are adjacent (directly connected with an edge).
+A clique in an undirected graph is a subset of the nodes, such that every two different nodes are adjacent (directly connected with an edge).